-The statistic provides a monthly estimate of the development in industrial production.
+The statistics provide a monthly estimate of the development in industrial production.
 Furthermore it shows the development in turnover, divided by domestic market and by export market.
-The production as well as the turnover figures are published on detailed levels of activity and the figures are seasonally adjusted.
+Production as well as turnover figures are published on detailed levels of activity and figures are seasonally adjusted.